+\textbf{Value Gradient Sampler.}\quad The hyperparameters used for VGS are summarized in \cref{tab:vgs-hparams}.
+Consistent with the $n$-body system experiments, we use a batch size of 512 during trajectory sampling and 2048 for training.
+In our experiments with buffer, we adopt the buffer design from \cite{sendera2024improved}, which maintains a prioritized mixture of MCMC and policy-generated samples based on sample energy.
+Following their approach, we alternate training VGS on forward and backward trajectories.

+\textbf{SMC-based Methods.}\quad The implementation of SMC-based method is based on \url{https://github.com/google-deepmind/annealed_flow_transport}.
+The implementation of SMC variants, AFT \citep{arbel2021annealedflowtransportmonte} and CRAFT \citep{matthews2023continualrepeatedannealedflow} are provided together.
+For GMM, an initial gaussian distribution with $\sigma = 10.0$ is used to ensure suitable exploration in the range $[-10,10] \times [-10,10] \in \mathbb{R}^2$ where the modes exists.
+The default hyper-parameter for the funnel distribution and the manywell distribution is provided in the code.
+For all the experiments, the resample threshold of 0.3 is used.
+Additional hyperparameters are reported in \cref{tab:smc_hparams}.

-The PIS, DIS and DDS is trained using the default setting used in \cite{berner2022optimal}.
-We use the code provided at \url{https://github.com/juliusberner/sde_sampler}.
-The Fourier MLP architecture \cite{zhang2022path} is used, which is fundamentally a MLP architecture with sinusoidal time step embeddings with GeLU activation function.
+\textbf{SDE-based Methods.}\quad For SDE-based methods, we follow the implementation of the official repository of the DIS \cite{berner2022optimal, richter2024improved}.
+The implementation of PIS \citep{zhang2022path}, DIS \citep{berner2022optimal} and DDS \citep{vargas2023denoising, richter2024improved} are all available.
+The PIS, DIS and DDS is trained using the default setting provided by the authors using the log-variance training objective \citep{richter2024improved}.
+Specifically, we used timesteps of $T=200$ for PIS, DIS and $T=256$ for DDS.
+We trained all models for 30,000 iterations with the learning rate value of $5\mathrm{e}\text{-}3$.
+The Fourier MLP architecture \citep{zhang2022path} was used, which is fundamentally a MLP architecture with sinusoidal time step embeddings.
 The network is composed of 4 layers with the hidden dimension of size 64 and the time step embedding dimension of size 64.
-Our VGS algorithm uses KL-divergence based loss.
-Although both KL-divergence loss and log-variance loss \cite{richter2024improved} can be used to train PIS, DIS, and DDS, we chose to use KL-divergence loss to ensure compatibility with the results.

-To compute the metrics, we use $10e5$ randomly sampled data from the target GMM distribution and another $10e5$ randomly sampled data from a learned sampler.

-\textbf{Funnel}: Similar to the training of GMM, VGS uses a MLP architecture with sinusoidal time step embeddings with ReLU activation function.
-The MLP is composed of 4 layers with the hidden dimension of size 1024 and the time step embedding dimension of size 1024.